GrantDPowell/Digliab-One-Project/README.md

 ----------------

 -   **Professor Rolland Howell**: For invaluable feedback and support during development.
+-   **Team Cpen**: For initially creating the idea in our senior capstone.
 -   **Parleii LLC**: For rebranding and expanding the project's potential.
 -   **University of Tennessee at Chattanooga**: For providing the initial platform for development.